How Do Cats Choose Who To Sleep With

 Felines are explorative animals that use their sense of smell to decipher whether they are pleasant or aversive, of relevance or not.
 Since cats can recognize people by their scent, they may want to facial rub and doze off next to a familiar person to maintain social cohesion and mark their territory.

-The Caregiver That Provides Reassurance During Bouts Of Anxiety
+The Caregiver That Provides Reassurance During Bouts of Anxiety

 A highly distressed or confused cat may choose to rest or sleep next to a caregiver that comforts them during bouts of anxiety through gentle stroking and touch.